 A great example of UGC can be found with Dunkin Donuts’ “Keep It Coolatta” campaign.
 This campaign ran a few years ago on Facebook.
 All you had to do was buy a Coolatta and update your Facebook profile picture to be entered in a drawing to win prizes.

 It worked because it was easy and fun.
 Dunkin Donuts got some free content, and fans got some free gifts.
 Everyone won!

 How to Obtain More UGC

-Developing a strategy for UGC starts with knowing what users like, what they’re interested in and casting these factors in a light that relates with your company’s message or brand.
+Developing a strategy for UGC starts with knowing what users like, what they’re interested in, and casting these factors in a light that relates to your company’s message or brand.
 Content areas, such as lifestyle tips or related educational topics, can create a more user-friendly atmosphere that makes it easier for site visitors to contribute.

 While a company may have a target marketing message in mind, branching out into other topic areas can create the bridge needed to encourage UGC.
 This approach may also appeal to a wider audience since lifestyle and educational topics can spark the interest of even the most casual browser.

 It’s also important to allow time for visitors to get a feel for the site while providing simple incentives to participate or contribute.
 Setting up social networking buttons is one example of a simple incentive.
 Ending blog entries with easy questions and encouraging visitors to leave answers in the comment section is another.